Community

 Body Works: Health Careers and Anatomy

 Your body is an incredible high-tech machine made of cells, tissues, organs, and systems all working together.
 During this two-day experience, you’ll dive into real health care careers and get hands-on with the organs and systems those professionals work with every day.
 Participants will need parental/guardian permission to participate in dissection.
-Open to students in grades 9 and 10 in the 2025-2026 school year.
-The first day of this program will be held on the main Sanford USD Medical Center Campus in Sioux Falls, SD.
-The second day will be held at Sanford Research, in Sioux Falls, SD.
+The program is filled on a first-come, first-served basis.
+Students will need to attend both days of this program, partial attendance will not be accepted.

 Student Lab Tours